fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ### Introducing Archives and yourself
 One very short reading for this week just to get started and as a jumping off point for your first reading reflection.

+- Gabriella Giannchi, "A brief history of the archive" (Chapter 1 from _Archive Everything_), 1--15.
+Note the full article goes to p.
+25, so don't read the whole thing!
+This article can get into the weeds at times, so stay focused on the big picture in terms of a _general_ history of the archive and how it's changed over time.

 - Trevor Owens, [What Do you Mean by Archive?
 Genres of Usage for Digital Preservers](https://blogs.loc.gov/thesignal/2014/02/what-do-you-mean-by-archive-genres-of-usage-for-digital-preservers/).